-While Jesus rose others from the dead in the Bible, there was something unique and special about the resurrection of Lazarus.
+While Jesus rose others from the dead in the Bible, there is something unique and special about the relationship of Jesus and Lazarus and the resurrection of Lazarus.
 John saw how unique and special this story was and committed an entire chapter with fifty seven verses to it.

-When something is really important like the story of Jesus raising Lazarus from the dead, the writer need to take time to deliver the information in full details.
+When something is really important like the story of Jesus and Lazarus and the Lord raising him from the dead, the writer need to take time to deliver the information in full details.

-It is obvious that this information was delivered in full details by the Apostle John.
-Even though the other Apostles (Matthew, Mark and Luke) left this incredible miracle out of their writings, John took pains to include it and it's indeed a blessing to us all.
+It is obvious that this story was delivered in its entirety by the Apostle John.
+Even though the other Apostles (Matthew, Mark and Luke) left this incredible miracle out of their writings, John refused to do the same and took pains to include it; and it is indeed a blessing to us all today.

-Martha and Mary the sisters of Lazarus sent message to Jesus telling Him that His friend Lazarus was sick.
-Jesus and Lazarus were very good friends, but so were He and the two sisters.
+Martha and Mary, "the sisters of Lazarus" sent message to Jesus telling Him that His friend Lazarus was sick.
+Jesus and Lazarus were very good friends, but so was He and the two sisters.

 This Mary was the same Mary that anointed the Lord with ointment and wiped his feet with her hair, whose brother Lazarus was sick. verse 2